clay/clay.github.io/docs/building-a-component.md

 ### Model.js

-This file allow components to perform logic on their data before saving and rendering.
+This file allows components to perform logic on their data before saving and rendering.
 This file exposes two methods which have the exact same function signature:

 - `save`: this function is called when the data for a component is saved.
 - `render`: this function is called after the data has been pulled from the database but before the data has been templated by a renderer.